 As with any product, do thorough research before you put it in your body.
 Talk to your family doctor.
 They know your medical history and what is best for you.

-Don’t believe all the health fads out there.
-The internet has offered a channel for mass miscommunication.
-It is hard to differentiate fact from fiction.
-You only get one body.
-Stick to a healthy and balanced diet.
-Be aware of what is in the food you are eating.
-Read food labels.
+You don’t have to believe all the health fads out there.
+You only get one body!
+Stick to a healthy and balanced diet, be aware of what is in the food you are eating and read food labels.
 Stay informed and stay healthy!